 Let's examine the common pricing objectives outlined above.
 To effectively select objectives of pricing in marketing management, you need to understand how each one works.

-• Profit maximization.
+Profit maximization.
 This pricing objective example involves setting prices at a level that maximizes profits.
-It often requires careful analysis of costs, demand elasticity, and competition to find the optimal price point.
+Finding the optimal price point often requires careful analysis of costs, demand elasticity, and competition.

-• Financial sustainability.
-This type of objective ensures that pricing enables a business to cover expenses, generate profits, and maintain stability over the long term.
-The objective involves considering cash flow, profitability, and risk management.
+Financial sustainability.
+This objective ensures that pricing enables a business to cover costs, generate profits, and maintain stability over the long term.
+It involves considering cash flow, profitability, and risk management.
 Sustainable pricing often implies finding the right balance between margin-driven pricing and best-deal offerings within a portfolio.

 How to choose the best pricing objectives for your business